Skip to main contentArrow Right

 The Dashboard component is made up of three key parts:

-NOTE: Since the Dashboard component is a server component, useSession or getSession cannot be used since it uses hooks.
-Instead, we will use getServerSession to access the session and user email.
+NOTE: Since the Dashboard component is a server component, you can’t use useSession or getSession, as those are client-side React hooks.
+Instead, we use getServerSession to access the session and fetch the user’s email securely.

 Setting up and protecting our API